We are committed to…

 Extracurricular activities – for life outside the lecture hall

-In addition to the studying of professional subject manners, the offering of extracurricular activities also be attractive and varied.
+In addition to the studying of professional subject manners, the extracurricular activities offered also have to be attractive and varied.
 Further education opportunities e.g. at the Munich Center for Technology in Society or language courses at the Language Center must be expanded.
-This requires not only an increase in capacity but also an expansion of existing offerings.
+This not only requires an increase in capacity but also an expansion of the existing offers.

-In order to be energized for the next lecture, the food in the canteens on the TUM campuses must get better and more varied.
-The range of vegetarian as well as vegan dishes must be expanded.
+In order to be energized for the next lecture, the food in the canteens on the TUM campuses must improve and vary more.
+The range of vegetarian as well as vegan and sustainable dishes must be expanded.
 We explicitly advocate the preservation of the 1€ meal so that all students can afford a proper lunch.
 We will resolutely oppose further price increases and support price reductions in the canteens.

-With the planned opening of the Galileo and the associated, unfortunately already decided move of the food trucks, it is important to ensure a varied and affordable food supply.
+With the opening of the Galileo and the associated, unfortunately already decided, prompt move of the food trucks, it is important to ensure a varied and affordable food supply.
 This does not only apply to the Garching campus but also to the WZW, where this standard must be maintained beyond 2021.

 The compatibility of studies and family is particularly important to us.
 It must be possible for parents to carry on studying without disadvantages.
 Consequently, possibilities must be created and expanded to enable mothers and fathers who are not able to study full-time to still be able to pursue their studies.